 For Hot Process Soap

 Pour the soap batter into a slow cooker turned on low heat.
 Cover with the lid and let cook for 1 hour, checking and stirring at least every 15 minutes.
 After the hour has passed, stir in the poppy seeds and lemongrass essential oil, then spoon the cooked soap into a prepared mold.
 Allow it to firm up overnight, then remove from the mold and slice into bars.
-You can technically use hot process soap right away, though it’s much improved if you let in cure in the open air for several weeks first.
+You can technically use hot process soap right away, though it’s vastly improved by curing 3 to 4 weeks first.